Batangas City Tanduay Rum Masters

-The Batangas City Tanduay Rum Masters are a professional basketball team based in Batangas City, Batangas.
+The Batangas City Athletics (also known as Batangas City Tanduay Athletics for sponsorship reasons) are a professional basketball team based in Batangas City, Batangas.
 The team competes in the Maharlika Pilipinas Basketball League (MPBL) as a member of the league's South Division.
 The team splits its home games between Batangas City Sports Coliseum and FPJ Arena in San Jose.

 They joined in 2018 as one of the founding teams of the MPBL.
 The team first went by the Batangas City Athletics, before changing to Batangas City Embassy Chill in 2022.
 They then renamed to the Tanduay Rum Masters in 2024.
 They clinched the inaugural championship in 2018.
 The Rum Masters are based in Calabarzon and since its establishment have been backed by the Tanduay Distillers as part of the company's athletics program.
 The Batangas City franchise has also played in the FilBasket.

 History

 Tanduay's prior involvement

 Tanduay's involvement with basketball can be traced back to the Tanduay Rhum Masters that played in the Philippine Basketball Association (PBA) from 1975 to 1987 and again from 1999 to 2001.